 The City of Lake Elsinore recognizes the need to embrace the concepts of sustainable development and green building in order to increase environmental quality for future generations.
 As an example of its commitment to supporting healthy built and natural environments in the City of Lake Elsinore has successfully partnered with the Elsinore Valley Municipal Water District to promote water conservation and water-efficient landscaping in development activities, including new construction and rehabilitation.

 Leadership in Energy and Environmental Design (LEED) is an internationally recognized green building certification system developed by the United States Green Building Council (USGBC), providing third-party verification that a building or community was designed and built using strategies aimed at improving performance across all the metrics that matter most: energy savings, water efficiency, CO2 emissions reduction, improved indoor environmental quality, and stewardship of resources and sensitivity to their impacts.
 The United States Green Building Council LEED system of environmental standards is currently the most recognized system of rating projects and construction.
-More information regarding this program can be found at http://www.usgbc.org/leed.
+More information regarding this program can be found on the USGBC.org - LEED page.

 Green Globes® Certification